Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

-The Milwaukee Bucks, Jrue Holiday included, take on the Miami Heat at 9:00 PM ET on Wednesday in the 2023 NBA Playoffs.
+Jrue Holiday be on the court for the Milwaukee Bucks at 7:30 PM on Saturday versus the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to make predictions on Holiday's performance, we dive into his available prop bets, using stats and trends, below.
+In this article, we look at Holiday's available prop bets, providing stats to help you figure out the best wagers to make.

 Jrue Holiday Prop Bets vs. the Heat